GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ## Priority Roadmap

-### New Game Submission form:
-- [ ] Do we ask users to fill out Genres again?
-    - [ ] Can we find a list of every genre ever?
-    - [ ] Do we create a script that finds genres, and validates user-submitted info?
-- [ ] Check Discord Webhook.
-Previously not working, but updated recently.
-- [ ] Update form to use 3-tier category system.
-    - Update Google Apps Script, Google Sheet, and Google Form accordingly.

 ## Games Page
 - [ ] Filter by challenges" is filtering by old variable.
 Needs to be updated.

 ## Game Page Tabs

 ### /runs/ page
 - [ ] Fix CSS for Advanced Filters.
 - [ ] Fix Mini-Challenges: